 Now, as Zohydro hits the market, even more voices are joining the fray, urging the FDA to halt sales of the drug until more research can be conducted.
 Opponents include 28 attorneys general and legislators who have introduced bills in both the Senate and House seeking to have FDA approval of the drug withdrawn.
 Additionally, an open letter signed by a coalition of more than 40 health care, addiction treatment and consumer groups strongly urges the FDA commissioner to revoke approval.

-However, our product liability lawyers understand that as of this writing, those efforts have been unsuccessful.
+product liability lawyers understand that as of this writing, those efforts have been unsuccessful.

 Zohydro is essentially pure hydrocodone in a dose far higher than what is found in other drugs, such as Lortab or Vicodin.
 A single dose of Zohydro contains 5 to 10 times more hydrocodone than these other drugs.
 The FDA has clearly specified that it is only to be used by patients for whom other painkillers either aren’t effective or their systems won’t tolerate them.
 But according to critics, a person could die after consuming just two tablets back-to-back.